PeteDarinzo/Capstone-1-Road-Trip-Log/README.md

 ## Navigation

-From the landing screen, anyone can use the search function, simply enter the service and a location.
-When logged out, a user may only view the results.
-When logged in, a user may save places of interest for later reference, and then view them by clicking the "Places" button on the navbar.
+From the landing screen, anyone can use the search function by simply entering the service and a location, and viewing the results.
+When logged in, a user may also save places of interest, and then view them by clicking the "Places" button on the navbar.

-Signup to gain access to the log creation features of the app.
-Once logged in, user's may still use the search function, or click on the "posts" nav button to go to the logs page.
+Sign up to gain access to the log creation features of the app.
+Once logged in, users may still use the search function, or click on the "Posts" nav button to go to the logs page.

-The default page is the form to submit a new log entry.
-The left hand column displays the most recently written logs, and buttons to show all logs, and create new ones.
-When viewing a log, there are buttons two edit and delete the log.
+The default page after clicking "Posts" is the form to submit a new log entry.
+The left hand column displays the most recent logs, and buttons to show all logs, and create new ones.
+When viewing a log, there are buttons to edit and delete the log.

-The right hand column is identical, but used to record maintenance to the vehicle.
+The right hand column is identical, but used to record maintenance of the vehicle.

 When logged in, clicking the username will show the user profile.

-A biography and optional profile image may be added.
 There are buttons to edit and delete the profile, or change the user's password.
+When editing, user's may add an optional biography and change their profile image.

 ## Installation